Using Google Slides in Music

 One basic use of Google Slides for music teachers, especially ensemble directors, is to project rehearsal plans.
-I have one slide document for each ensemble.
-Every rehearsal I add a new slide and put on it the rehearsal plan for the day and any relevant announcements.
-It is projected on the board, so students know what to expect each rehearsal.
-While I have more detailed plans for myself in my planbook (www.planbook.com is a life-changer!) it’s nice to have the basics all in one place.
+I have one slide deck for each ensemble.
+Every rehearsal I add a new slide containing the rehearsal plan for the day and any relevant announcements.
+I project it on the board, so students know what to expect each rehearsal.
+While I have more detailed plans for myself in my planner (www.planbook.com is a life-changer!) it’s nice to have the basics all in one place.

 Have students respond to a prompt upon entering (or right before leaving) the classroom.
 This could be a reflection on a recent performance, a response to a piece of music playing, or answering a question about what they learned in class.

-- Share performance practice – have students record videos of themselves playing a piece of music.
+Have students record videos of themselves playing a piece of music.
 The students then upload the videos to their individual slides, adding a reflection or description as desired.
 Students can watch each other’s videos and leave feedback.
 (Note, adding videos to Google Slides is not currently available on mobile devices or tablets.)

 Collaborative Slides – Outside Your School

 My 5th-grade instrumental students (just outside Washington, D.C.) still had five weeks of school left and needed something fun to work on.
 Kathryn had her class create a book of rhythm exercises in Google Slides for my students to practice!
 Her students worked in groups to create their rhythms and come up with fun ways to practice them.
 The students then compiled their exercises into an ebook in Google Slides.
 The students in Chicago were excited to be writing something for someone, and the students in D.C. were excited to have something created just for them!
 It was a win-win situation.

-To share the document, consider sharing the link through your LMS such as Google Classroom, Canvas, Seesaw, etc. You could also share the link as a QR code – smartphones, tablets, and some Chromebooks can read QR codes.
-To create a QR code you just need to put the sharing link in any QR-code generator online.
+To share the document, consider sharing the link through your LMS, such as Google Classroom, Canvas, Seesaw, etc. You could also share the link as a QR code – smartphones, tablets, and some Chromebooks can read QR codes.
+To create a QR code, you just need to put the sharing link in any QR-code generator online.

-While students are working you can monitor the entire class by switching to Grid View.
+While students are working, you can monitor the entire class by switching to Grid View.
 This will allow you to see who is working and on which slides.